Fibonacci Laws of Planetary Motion β Technical Background

 - Fibonacci divisors: for Mercury, Venus, Mars, Uranus, Neptune

 - Balance group: in-phase or anti-phase for each planet (2 options each).
-Each planetβs phase angle is its own ICRF perihelion longitude at the balanced year, which determines whether it reaches MIN (in-phase) or MAX (anti-phase) inclination at that moment.
+Each planetβs inclination cycle anchor is its ICRF perihelion longitude at the System Reset (where the planet reaches its inclination extremum).

-The mirror symmetry was not assumed β it emerged from the exhaustive search as the unique configuration satisfying all constraints simultaneously: (1) all planets within Laplace-Lagrange bounds, (2) inclination balance , and (3) eccentricity balance .
+The mirror symmetry was not assumed β it emerged from the exhaustive search as the unique configuration surviving all five physical filters.
+All 42 surviving configurations are available for comparison in the interactive Balance ExplorerΒ .

 Finding 3: Eccentricity Balance Independence